 Is your website not performing as well as you would like in search, even though you’ve researched keywords like a pro and optimized with gusto?
-The culprit holding you back could be your site structure.
+The culprit holding you back from SEO success could be your site structure.
 Or lack thereof.

 Remember when we learned how to write reports in school?
 With their bibliographies and double spaces.
 It was probably one of the most boring lessons ever learned – right up there with calculus and why we shouldn’t eat paste.

 But hopefully, you paid attention because all that report prep is about to come in handy.

 Or at least one part of it.
 Thanks to this bubbly beauty…

 The website outline.
 As majestic as it is useful.

 Just look at those wonderful lines and circles, creating the ultimate hierarchy.
 It is site success personified.
 How so, you ask?
 Because by invoking this neatly organized topical framework, we are going to architect your site right into the upper SEO echelons.

 Why We Should Care About Site Structure

 Site structure is the unsung hero of SEO.
 It might not be as flashy as a video header or as sexy as JSON-LD, but it is one of the most crucial aspects of a site’s SEO performance.

 Web designers often don’t give much consideration to SEO.
 (No offense designers.)
 They are more concerned with making your site look amazing.